eminsamed/Group-Work-/README.md

 3. Read every exercise's README carefully, before you start coding.

+4. Morning: Exercise 1 is group work

-4. Best to read the first 7 exercises first and check the estimated times, before you start.
+4. Afternoon: Best to read the first 7 exercises first and check the estimated times, before you start.

-4. Exercise 8 is group work in the morning

 5. Commit every exercise to your local repo, **NOT** Github.

-First part: Group work – exercises 8
-Second part: Individual work – exercises 1 to 7

 **At 12:30 pm sharp (for the first part) and 4.00 pm sharp (for the second part) push your whole repo to Github and add the link to the repo when you turn in the Google Classroom assignment.
 Please include your name in the repo name.**